jezza64/jbnotes/Machine_Setup.md

 ### Basics

 Switch on WSL
-Install Ubuntu 18.04 on levono 400 from app store user name jezza64 pwd same as the machine pin
+Install Ubuntu 18.04 on surfacebook 2 from app store user name jezza64 pwd same as the machine pin